Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 Aloe Vera For Hair As A Sun Protectant

-Through an interesting design, their research study confirmed that aloe vera does have the ability to act as a sun protectant for the hair.
+Their research study confirmed that aloe vera could act as a sun protectant for the hair through an interesting design.

 Researchers used a lamp that emitted UV simulated sunlight on different types of Asian hair: